Are Boutique Hotels in the Maldives Worth Choosing Over Larger Resorts?

 What Maldives Boutique Resorts Offer That Larger Properties Cannot

-• Sunset spots, lounges, and water access points that are never overcrowded make your experience more memorable.
+- Sunset spots, lounges, and water access points that never feel overcrowded.

 The House Reef Question Every Traveler Should Ask